huangyz0918/termax/README.md

 ![](docs/ask_cmd.gif)

+ℹ️ **Note:** Be aware of privacy implications.
+This feature collects the following info into LLM prompt.
+- **System Info:** os, hardware architecture
+- **Path Info:** username, current directory, files in directory

 ### Guess Commands (experimental)

 Termax can predict your next move based on your command history, workspace information, and so on — just try `t guess` or `termax guess` to generate a suggested